drseg/swift-fsm/README.md

 In contrast, **Swift FSM’s default behaviour is to invoke entry and exit actions _only if there is a state change_**.
 In the example above, this means that, in the `.unlocked` state, after a `.coin` event, `unlock` will *not* be called.

-This policy is configurable: passing `.executeAlways` as the second argument to `FSM.init`, e.g. `FSM<State, Event>(initialState: .locked, actionsPolicy: .executeAlways'` will replicate SMC entry/exit action behaviour.
-By default argument is `.executeOnStateChangeOnly`.
+This policy is configurable: passing `.executeAlways` as the second argument to `FSM.init`, e.g. `FSM<State, Event>(initialState: .locked, actionsPolicy: .executeAlways)'` will replicate SMC entry/exit action behaviour.
+The default argument is `.executeOnStateChangeOnly` and is not required.

 ### Syntax Order